U.S.A.

 Father Lamont has a task to investigate Father Merrin's death leading her to Regan and so he takes Regan to her old house to try and put a stop to Pazuzu while there are many posessed youths that this demon is creating back in Africa.

-We have an effective appearance by James Earl Jones as he plays a great intimidating witch doctor during a nigthmare sequence but yet in reality is a nice decent one proving to be very versatile in his roles with the film.
+We have an effective appearance by James Earl Jones (Older Kokumo) as he plays a great intimidating witch doctor during a nigthmare sequence but yet in reality is a nice decent one proving to be very versatile in his roles with the film.

 There is a woman in Africa topless.